Muhammad-AhsanTariq/Truffle-with-Web3/README.md

 The contract has been successfully compiled and is ready to be used.

-Now, deploy this contract to rinkeby testnet.
+Now, deploy this contract to rinkeby or ropsten testnet.
 Run the deployment script, using following command:

 ```
-$ npx truffle migrate --network rinkeby
+$ npx truffle migrate --network ropsten
 Contract deployed successfully
 ```